Last updated on March 16, 2026

 I started playing Rakdos, Lord of Riots when I wanted a casual but powerful Rakdos () deck to play in casual pods at my local game store.

 This strategy needs a few key pieces to get off the ground.
 The first and most important is a way to deal consistent damage to your opponents, ideally each one.
-It isn’t just a pre-requisite to cast your commander, it’s also how you can make up for the fact that the non-bomb cards in this deck are often mediocre ways to ping each opponent for one damage.
+It isn’t just a pre-requisite to cast your commander, it's also how you can make up for the fact that the non-bomb cards in this deck are often mediocre ways to ping each opponent for 1 damage.

 After the direct damage is secured it’s just a matter of resolving Rakdos and having cards to play.
 This strategy works sort of similarly to the next deck I’m going to mention because it doesn’t get too much going in the first three or four turns.

-This deck quickly makes up for lost time with massive Eldrazi and other high-mana value threats.
-Who needs a proper mana curve when you have turn 4 Eldrazi and your opponents don’t have Path to Exile?
+This deck quickly makes up for lost time with massive Eldrazi and other high mana value threats.
+Who needs a proper mana curve when you have turn-4 Eldrazi and your opponents don’t have Path to Exile?

 #8.
 Kozilek, the Great Distortion